-This green part of the site is dedicated to all those who served at RAF Ventnor.
-Use the following link for accounts of the author's service at
+This green part of the site is dedicated to RAF Ventnor and to all those who served there.
+The following link provides an account of the remainder of the author's three years RAF service at

 Fame!